kovidgoyal/kitty/docs/faq.rst

 You will see the allocations graph goes up when you opened the windows, then goes back down when you closed them, indicating there were no memory leaks.

-For those interested, you can get a similar profile out of ``valgrind`` as you get with ``top`` by adding ``--pages-as-heap=yes`` then you will see that memory allocated in malloc is not freed in free.
-This can be further refined if you use `glibc`` as your C library by setting the environment variable ``MALLOC_MMAP_THRESHOLD_=64``.
+For those interested, you can get a similar profile out of :program:`valgrind` as you get with :program:`top` by adding ``--pages-as-heap=yes`` then you will see that memory allocated in malloc is not freed in free.
+This can be further refined if you use ``glibc`` as your C library by setting the environment variable ``MALLOC_MMAP_THRESHOLD_=64``.
 This will cause free to actually free memory allocated in sizes of more than 64 bytes.
 With this set, memory usage will climb high, then fall when closing windows, but not fall all the way back.
 The remaining used memory can be investigated using valgrind again, and it will come from arenas in the GPU drivers and the per thread arenas glibc's malloc maintains.
-These too allocate memory in large blocks and dont release it back to the OS immediately.
+These too allocate memory in large blocks and don't release it back to the OS immediately.

 Why does kitty sometimes start slowly on my Linux system?
 -------------------------------------------------------------------------------------------